 Whether you visit for the beautiful beaches or magnificent cities, Malaysia will leave a lasting memory fraught with incredible experiences.
-Discover the frenetic city of Kuala Lumpar, with its charming character and welcoming atmosphere, where you can unearth the very best of Malaysian cuisine in a city that embraces modernity, with its huge skyscrapers and passion for technology.
-Why not escape bustling Kuala Lumpar and head to Langkawi, Malaysia’s ‘tropical paradise’, with a laid-back tropical island vibe – a brilliant location for a spot of relaxation on pristine golden-sand beaches, overlooking crystal-clear waters.
+Discover the frenetic city of Kuala Lumpur, with its charming character and welcoming atmosphere, where you can unearth the very best of Malaysian cuisine in a city that embraces modernity, with its huge skyscrapers and passion for technology.
+Why not escape bustling Kuala Lumpur and head to Langkawi, Malaysia’s ‘tropical paradise’, with a laid-back tropical island vibe – a brilliant location for a spot of relaxation on pristine golden-sand beaches, overlooking crystal-clear waters.
 Perhaps Terengganu will entice you to its amazing beaches and lively cityscape, where Malaysia’s modernity of skyscrapers surround old, hidden Kampong-style houses.
 This is one of eastern peninsula Malaysia’s most interesting and prettiest Chinatowns.

 Petronas Towers, Kuala Lumpur

 Visit one of Kuala Lumpur’s and Malaysia’s most iconic buildings, the Petronas Towers, a magnificent 88-storey twin tower structure which is the tallest pair of buildings in the world.
 The gleaming stainless steel towers were designed by Argentinean architect, César Pelli for the Petronas (oil and gas company) headquarters.
 The towers resemble two silver rockets and provide the perfect symbol for Kuala Lumpur’s rise from tin mining, to a 21st century metropolis.
 Allow us to book your tickets online to view this magnificent city from the, even more impressive, Observation Deck, located on the 86th floor, providing brilliant sweeping views.